Overview on SMSF Lending

 A Self Managed Super Fund (SMSF) loan is a facility to assist trustees invest in property that would usually be outside of the cash reserve of the SMSF.
 SMSFs are heavily regulated and require specific processes and trust structures such as a limited recourse arrangement.
-You need to seek independent financial advice and legal assistance in the process of a loan, and any reference below is general in nature and not specific to your circumstances.
+You need to seek independent financial advice and legal assistance prior to applying for a loan, and any reference below is general in nature and not specific to your circumstances.

 - Loan terms to 30 years.

 - Invest in arms length residential, rural and commercial properties (You may be able to purchase a commercial property for your business to rent).

 - Limited recourse loan, meaning the other assets of your SMSF are protected.

 - Use rental income to help pay the payments.